jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 ![Solo](subscriptions/solo.png)

-If you want to bring in some collaborators you can start new team, invite them to join the team, and then share some of your projects with the team.
+If you want to bring in some collaborators you can start a new team, invite them to join the team, and then share some of your projects with the team.

 As a Billing Admin for your Personal team you can upgrade or cancel your subscription